Ashbourne activities

 For something more unusual, why not try out Circus Strong, for aerial hoops, burlesque and cross fitness.

-And of course, don't forget Ashbourne's biggest tourist attraction, the Tissington Trail and tunnel, which starts right in the middle of Ashbourne.
+And of course, don't forget Ashbourne's biggest tourist attraction, the Tissington Trail and tunnel, starting from the leisure centre car park.

 Crafting